Skip to main content

 Typically, a 4-week consultation period between December and January gives the sector time to feedback on the provisional settlement.

-Following this consultation, a final settlement is published each February in the form of a final police grant report and written ministerial statement.
+Following this consultation, a final settlement is published in the form of a final police grant report and written ministerial statement.

-Throughout the funding settlement period, the Home Office estimates the amount of Council Tax precept that each police force will collect.
+Throughout the funding settlement period, the Home Office estimates the amount of council tax precept that each police force will collect.
 This is based on the maximum allowable increase applied to precepting authorities.
-These figures are published in the tables accompanying the written ministerial statements.
+These figures are published in the tables accompanying the written ministerial statement.

-Between April and May any ‘in-year adjustments’ are considered, including any commitments to police funding made outside of the usual police settlement period.
-For example, the publication for the financial year ending March 2024 included additional police pay support for the years ending 31 March 2023 and 31 March 2024, both confirmed after the publication of respective police grant reports.
+Between May and July any “in-year adjustments” are considered, including any commitments to police funding made outside of the usual police settlement period.
+For example, in July 2026, the Government announced £84 million of additional in-year funding for PCCs to support the police pay award for the financial year ending 31 March 2027.

 The preparation and production of these statistics is a collaborative exercise between the Home Office Police Funding Policy (who also lead on the police funding settlement) and Home Office Policing Statistics teams.